Black Sea Germans: Russian Revolution and deportations

 After Germany's invasion of the Soviet Union on 22 June 1941, the Soviet leadership decided to label all ethnic Germans from Russia as enemies of the USSR, and accused them of collaborating with Nazis, most were arrested, even killed or deported to labor camps.
 The Supreme Soviet decreed the first evacuations, which were really expulsions, as the inhabitants were never allowed to return.
 Action to deport every ethnic German from the Crimea began on 15 August 1941.
-Although the decree stated that old people would not have to leave, everyone was expelled, first to Stavropol, and then to Rostov in southeastern Ukraine, near the Crimea, but then all were sent on to camps and special settlements in Kazakhstan.
+Although the decree stated that old people would not have to leave, everyone was expelled, first to Stavropol, and then to Rostov in southeastern Ukraine, near Crimea, but then all were sent on to camps and special settlements in Kazakhstan.
 Given only three or four hours to pack, the deportees were not told where they were going, how long they would stay there, or how much food to take.
 The result was starvation for many and, due to the confusion, the separation of many families.
 In all, perhaps as many as 60,000 ethnic Germans were expelled from the Crimean peninsula alone at this time.
 Other parts of Southern Russian were also affected.

 Although the majority of the Black Sea Germans avoided deportation due to the rapid advance of the German Army, Stalin, nevertheless, had sufficient time to arrest and exile those living east of the Dnieper River.
 Between 25 September 1941 and 10 October 1941, approximately 105,000 ethnic Germans were exiled from this region and forcibly deported to Soviet-held areas far to the east beyond the Ural mountains.
 In terms of total numbers deported to Siberia and Central Asia, between 15 August and 25 December 1941, the Soviet authorities expelled and exiled 856,000 German from Russia.

 Because of the quick conquest of Soviet territory by the Axis in the early months of their invasion, the Soviet regime was not able to deport the majority of the ethnic Germans from the western part of the Soviet Union, that is, the area west of the Dnieper river.
 The German towns and villages in the Western Ukraine, in Volhynia, and the Black Sea region all came under Nazi German rule, first under a military government and then under that of the Nazi Party or the SS, as Reichskommissariat Ukraine.